sharovatov/teamlead/articles/tests-persuasion.md

 Being aware of this bias means that our rhetoric should change from ‘here are the facts, now we write autotests’ to something else.

-In order to address , we need to understand what ‘belief’ the manager has, what ‘influences’ their decision to avoid using tests.
+In order to address this, we need to understand what ‘belief’ the manager has, what ‘influences’ their decision to avoid using tests.

 I witnessed the following reasons for this seemingly irrational behavior: